gunayus/keycloak-meetup/README.md

 + open http://localhost:8080
 + create a user account for administrating keycloak. e.g. username : admin, password : Secret

-## importing realm : ldap-realm
+## importing realm : ldap-demo
 Keycloak uses the concept of realms as kind of tenants. we should create a realm by importing from file provided in this repository
 + click ```Add realm``` button
 + select  [ldaprealm.json](ldaprealm.json) file
-+ set realm name : ldap-realm
++ set realm name : ldap-demo
 + see schreen shot![](doc/01_import-realm.png)
 + click ```Create``` button